jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

 ## Shortcomings

 The methods used here allow us to find a valid set of weights for a given target distribution using a model of the coin toss game that allows for an arbitrary number of coin toss events.
-We used the method of Lagrange multiplier to set up an equation, and we used Newton's method to solve the equation.
+We used the method of Lagrange multipliers to set up an equation, and we used Newton's method to solve the equation.
 But these methods are not without their shortcomings.
 As we saw in the previous section, we had to adapt the iterative formula with a damping factor to get the iterative process to converge to a solution.

 Besides the overshoot problem, there are cases where these methods might converge to a solution outside the acceptable range of values.
 The weights of the biased coins must always be a probability between zero and one.
 There is nothing in the method of Lagrange multipliers that limits values to a particular range.
 I might have to explore an approach using [Karush--Kuhn--Tucker conditions](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions) to include inequality constraints.